Offspring (character): Mainstream continuity

 Although Offspring did not exist in the then-current DC continuity, it was revealed in the pages of JLA that Plastic Man has a son named Luke "Loogie" McDunnagh – his illegitimate child by "Angel" McDunnagh – who has powers greater than his own, with the ability to easily change his color and mass as well as his shape.
 He initially appeared when Plastic Man asked Batman for his help in scaring the kid straight after he fell in with a gang, Plastic Man admitting in the process that he ran away from Luke's mother after getting over the irony of a rubber man accidentally getting someone pregnant because he was afraid of turning out like his own father.
 Although Batman subsequently intimidated Luke into leaving the gang and going back to his mother, he noted during a conversation with Plastic Man that he was disappointed in the other man because he had always thought that he would be the best father of the League as he believed Plastic Man would show his children that he loved them rather than just telling them, and advised him to consider getting back in touch with his son later.

-After the Obsidian Age storyline saw Plastic Man spend three thousand years scattered across the ocean floor as crumbs until the League of the present were able to stick him back together, he took time off to be with Luke, even mentally 'programming' himself to forget his heroic identity and powers, but Luke and Batman convinced him to go back to action when the Martian Manhunter regressed to a 'Burning Martian' identity as the telepathy-immune Plastic Man was the only person capable of opposing him in a fight.
+After the Obsidian Age storyline saw Plastic Man spend three thousand years scattered across the ocean floor as crumbs until the League of the present were able to reconstitute him, he took time off to be with Luke, even mentally programming himself to forget his heroic identity and powers, but Luke and Batman convinced him to go back to action when Martian Manhunter regressed to a 'Burning Martian' identity, as Plastic Man was the only person capable of opposing him due to his immunity to psychic abilities.

-Offspring appears briefly in Teen Titans vol. 3, #34, and is shown that he served as a member of the Titans during the one year jump.
-The character wears a white costume with red goggles, a costume similar to that of The Kingdoms Offspring.
-In Geoff Johns's script for Teen Titans #34, it is revealed that he is indeed Plastic Man's son, Luke.
-Additionally, in Teen Titans #38, a photograph is displayed showing Offspring and Plastic Man next to each other.
+Offspring appears briefly serving as a member of the Titans during the one year jump.
+The character wears a white costume with red goggles, similar to The Kingdoms Offspring.
+In Teen Titans #34, it is revealed that he is indeed Plastic Man's son, Luke.